qdufrois/Lessons_quentin/README.md

 >>> Status.objects.create(name='Cancelled')
 >>> quit()
 ```
 * Then run the django server
 ```
 python manage.py runserver
 ```
+* While opening your brower, a homepage generated with DRF Docs should then be accessible at http://127.0.0.1:8000/ or http://localhost:8000/

+* NB: a permission system regulates the API, you have to create a (super)user, and log in, either in the admin or via the browsable API

 ## The Application

 This application displays an API that can be connected to a frontend application for instance.
-The aim is to interface data to create firm account, create subscriptions to lessons, add students to accounts...
-You can find below the list of the url and the expected JSON format for GET/POST requests.
+The aim is to interface data to create firm account, create subscriptions to lessons, add students to accounts and lessons...
+You can find below the list of the url and the expected JSON format for GET/POST/PUT/PATCH/DELETE requests.

 ## JSON formats and URLs